sbhakat/Classifier-CV-sampling/README.md

 The first problem is a simple one.
 This is related to https://www.biorxiv.org/content/10.1101/2020.04.27.062539v1 The flipping of tyrosine in Plasmepsin-II and BACE-1 leads to conformational changes.
 Chi1 angle of Tyr plays a critical role in this process.
 In plm-classifier notebook we will see how one can use binary classifier to seperate two states of Tyrosine and generate Plumed inputs which can be used as CVs to perform metadynamics.

+Problem set 2:

+The aim is to use TIC as a torch that can seperate states based on principle of maximum entropy.
+Then one uses those states as inputs during classification process.See the jupyter notebook.

 Requirements:
 1. MSMBuilder